Description

 |

-How to apply for the SBI e-MUDRA Loan
+How to apply for the SBI e-MUDRA Loan?

-The State Bank of India ensures that its customers can utilize and avail all major services with ease and by both online and offline sources.
+The State Bank of India ensures that its customers can utilize and avail of all major services with ease and by both online and offline sources.
 The process involved in applying for a business loan under the MUDRA yojana is equally hassle-free.
 The bank has established a separate page where an applicant can apply and submit the required documents accordingly.
 The steps to apply for a MUDRA Loan through SBI are:

-- Visit the SBI’s e-MUDRA portal through your mobile or computer
+Visit the SBI’s e-MUDRA portal through your mobile or computer

 - On the first page, click ‘Proceed’ to start the process